lnuvy/nest-mongoose-template/README.md

 ## Usage

 1. After cloning the project, enter the `npm i`.
+2. Add an `.env` file and define the mongoDB constant.
-2. Search for keyword 'TODOS' with IDE's Find and add `.env` file to `.gitignore`.
+3. Search for keyword 'TODOS' with IDE's Find and set up projects to suit your taste.

 ## Version